-Because we reverse Rush-Richardson's conviction on count two based on Instruction 5, we need not address Rush-Richardson's arguments regarding the sufficiency of the evidence and downward adjustment.
+Because we reverse Rush-Richardson's conviction on count two based upon Instruction 5, we need not address Rush-Richardson's arguments regarding the downward adjustment.

 III.
 CONCLUSION

 Rush-Richardson's conviction on count two of the indictment is reversed and vacated, and the case is remanded to the district court for proceedings consistent with this opinion.